Learn how to access your Analytics Dashboard and best practices for customizing it to suit your business needs.

 Add a New Card

 To add a new card to a view, click Add Card in the upper right-hand corner.
-Here, a popup will appear prompting you to:
+A popup will appear prompting you to customize your card.

 - Choose a metric